 3. Exercise the parts of you that are still functional.

-ie, if your knee is stuffed for a while, work on your upper body.
+If your knee is stuffed for a while, work on your upper body.
 One aspect of training that is often neglected is the self discipline and drive involved to actually get off your butt and go training 3 times a week.
 A long rehab period, especially if you are laid up in front of the TV can be a slippery slope into lethargy and apathy.
 Do something!
 Build the exercise into your routine, even replace your normal “Aiki-time” with it.

 4. Aiki Ken, Aiki Jo.

 I had a full length plaster on for 4 months after the Achilles op, and as soon as I got the OK to put weight on the leg, I got back into, limited, weapons training.
 If you can stand you can do something!

 If you are currently recovering from an injury or an op, good luck with the rehab!